 - In 1978, West Bengal was affected by a devastating flood, which drove a group of concerned youths to pledge help to the disadvantaged people.
 In 1982, Village Welfare Society (VWS) got registered as a grants-based not-for-profit organization.

-- In 1996, VWS starts microfinance activities.
+- • In 1996, VWS starts microfinance activities.

-- This led to the setting up of“Village Micro Credit Services”, a Section 25 not-for-profit company, established to undertake the microfinance activities in 2004.
+- This led to the setting up of“Village Micro Credit Services”, a Section 25 not-for-profit company, established to undertake the microfinance activities, in 2004.

-Village Financial Services Limited started microfinance operations in the financial year 2005-2006.
-The microfinance program of VFS has grown & has touched the lives of many thousands of poor families by providing them credit for income generating activities & helping them to become economically self sufficient, sensitizing women about empowerment issues and bringing about a qualitative change in them and their families related to standard of living & their own status in the society.
+VFS started microfinance operations in the financial year 2005-2006.
+The microfinance programme has grown phenomenally.
+It has touched the lives of thousands of poor families by providing them credit for income-generating activities and helping them become economically self-sufficient, besides sensitizing women to empowerment issues and bringing about a qualitative change in them and their families in terms of standards of living and their own status in society.